madmalik/rustformat/README.md

 This will replace the content of the files with its formated versions.

 Please be aware of the fact that this is not meant for production use yet!
-Some kings have to be worked out and I cannot guarantee that the semantic meaning is preserved.
+The rustformat code is formated with rustformat, but besides that I cannot guarantee that semantic meaning is preserved.

 Examples:
 ~~~
 fn main() {
     let _immutable_binding
     = 1;
-    let mut mutable_binding = 1;
+    let mut mutable_binding =1;

 println!("Before mutation: {}", mutable_binding);